cafeTechne/Final-Fantasy-CSS/CONTRIBUTING.md

 5. Commit and open a Pull Request

    - Follow conventional commits where practical; include a short description of what changed and why.
-   - If you added a new component, add its doc and example; the CI will build and publish the generated docs.
+   - If you added a new component, add its doc and example.
+Builds and generated docs are not run by CI for this repository; please run the build locally and include generated docs in your PR if you want reviewers to see rendered output.

 Notes
 - Fonts in `FF6/fonts/` may have licensing restrictions; double-check before attempting redistribution.